bkacjios/lua-mumble/README.md

 	-- The client is about to encode and stream x amount of frames -- Samplerate will always be 48000
 	-- Channels will always be 2
-	for i=1,frames do
+	-- Frames will be based off the audio packet size for i=1,frames do
 		samples = samples + 1
 		time = samples / samplerate